-In response to the overwhelming interest in the SAMHSA Office of Behavioral Health Equity and Justice-Involved (OBHE) webinar by the same name, the NNED is organizing a virtual roundtable to build on the conversation.
-New participants and previous attendees are welcomed into this NNED virtual roundtable, where the panelists and participants will engage in conversation to inform community-driven action.
+In response to the overwhelming interest in the SAMHSA Office of Behavioral Health Equity and Justice-Involved (OBHE) webinar by the same name, the NNED organized a virtual roundtable to build on the conversation.
+New participants and previous attendees were welcomed into this NNED virtual roundtable, where the panelists and participants engaged in conversation to inform community-driven action.

-Panelists will build on strategies shared in the first session, taking a deeper dive into community-focused, culturally and linguistically-resonant strategies to prevent and treat opioid misuse and addiction in Black and Hispanic/Latinx communities.
-The new format will allow for panelists to dialogue with each other and provide interactive opportunities for attendees to ask questions of the panelists to help move their conversations and work to end the opioid crisis.
+Panelists built on strategies shared in the first session, taking a deeper dive into community-focused, culturally and linguistically-resonant strategies to prevent and treat opioid misuse and addiction in Black and Hispanic/Latinx communities.
+The new format allowed for panelists to dialogue with each other and provided interactive opportunities for attendees to ask questions of the panelists to help move their conversations and work to end the opioid crisis.

 Mary Langley, Ph.D., M.P.H., RN, ICPS